nglviewer/mdsrv/README.md

 License
 =======

-Generally GPL 2, see the LICENSE file for details.
+Generally MIT, see the LICENSE file for details.